-As described in the EHP section above, the Plan offers the Employee Assistance Program (EAP) with Cigna as a standalone Plan that Participating Groups may offer to Employees who waived EHP coverage as a qualified opt out.
-(Please note that an Eligible Individual for the SEE Plan who waives coverage as a qualified opt out is deemed to also be waiving EHP coverage.)
+As described in the EHP section above, the Plan offers the Employee Assistance Program (EAP) with Cigna as a standalone Plan that Participating Groups may offer to Employees who are Eligible Individuals for EHP coverage but are not enrolled in coverage.
+(Please note that an Eligible Individual for the SEE Plan who declines coverage is deemed to also be declining EHP coverage.)